 To receive In-Network Medical Benefits, services must be provided by a Cigna Network Provider.
 A Cigna Network Provider is an institution, facility, agency or health care professional, which has contracted directly or indirectly with Cigna.
 Providers qualifying as Participating Providers may change from time to time.
 A list of the current Participating Providers is located online at www.mycigna.com.
 The Provider Organization is a network of Participating Providers.

-If you are unable to locate a Cigna Network Provider in your area who can provide you with a service or supply that is covered under the Cigna OAPIN Option, you must call your PCP to obtain authorization for Out-of-Network Provider coverage.
-If you obtain authorization for services provided by an Out-of-Network Provider, those services will be covered at the In-Network benefit level.
+If you are unable to locate a Cigna Network Provider in your area who can provide you with a service or supply that is covered under the Cigna option, you must call Cigna Customer Service to obtain authorization for Non-Network Provider coverage.
+If you obtain authorization for services provided by Non-Network Provider, those services will be covered at the In-Network benefit level.

 Lifetime maximum benefit

 The total maximum benefit per covered person is unlimited.

 Contract Year means a period from January 1 to December 31 each calendar year

 This Cigna option pays the following benefits for in-network care: